Sunday, November 11, 2018

 LORD, we beseech thee, absolve thy people from their offences; that through thy bountiful goodness we may all be delivered from the bands of those sins, which by our frailty we have committed.
 Grant this, O heavenly Father, for the sake of Jesus Christ, our blessed Lord and Saviour.
 Amen.

 Truly there is nothing new.
+There are no new sins to be invented, to paraphrase the scripture quote from Ecclesiastes.
 The human heart is always as dark and depraved without the shining light of the Holy Spirit as it ever has been.
+It has been this way since the time of Adam.
 People are always seeking ways to get around God and His Laws, but they truly cannot.
 Our only hope is to be in Him and be reborn in the Spirit.
 As Abraham Lincoln said in the famous Gettysburg address “That this nation, under God, shall have a new birth of freedom.”
-Only under God, can be reborn a new, and as he said, our freedom will be reborn again.
+Only under God, can we be reborn a new, and as he said, our freedom will be reborn again.
 We can only be reborn in the spirit and not the flesh as Nicodemus found out when he came to Jesus by night.
-In order to be re-born a new in the spirit, we first have to ask for our sins to be pardoned and be delivered from our sins by Jesus Christ Our Lord and Our Heavenly Father.
+In order to be reborn a new in the spirit, we first have to ask for our sins to be pardoned and be delivered from our sins by Jesus Christ Our Lord and Our Heavenly Father.
+The key word is ask.
+This will never happen for us if we do not take the first step and ask God to enter into our hearts and regenerate our spirit.
+He will not come in uninvited into to our hearts.
+We have to allow the Holy Spirit access in order for our spirits to be revitalized.

 And once we ask for our sins to be pardoned, we have to go forth and persevere in our efforts not to sin again.
 Only then can we be truly re-born.
 Through a sense of godliness, we obtain that “new birth” of freedom.
 If everybody in this country followed that simple advice, just think of how great our country would be.
 Look at Abraham Lincoln for an example of a Godly man, one of the greatest Presidents ever elected, who by following God and His Word, helped preserve the Union of this wonderful nation, albeit at a great cost to our freedom and with a huge expansion of government.

 Unlike earth where moth and rust doth corrupt and thieves break through and steal, in heaven, we shall encounter none of that.
 We shall encounter none of the imperfections we see here on Earth daily.
 It is truly a wonderful place to be.
-We must always set our sights on our destination of heaven.
-It is truly the only place where we can place any hope and not be disappointed.
+We must keep our sights on our destination of heaven.
+We have to always keep this in mind every time we are weighed down by the woes of the world and of troubles in our lives.
+We have to always keep flying our spiritual airplane no matter what happens in this life.
+If we put our goal as going to heaven and setting our airplane on the magenta line towards heaven, eventually we will get there.
+We may encounter severe turbulence from events in our lives that threaten to upset our spiritual state, but as long as we keep flying the spiritual airplane, all will be well in the end.
+Heaven is truly the only place where we can place any hope and not be disappointed.
 God will never fail us; we just need to not fail Him.
 We have to do our best to follow Him here on earth and do our best to spread to Word to the people around us.
 If we do this, the truth shall shine forth through in our work, at home, in our daily lives and people shall see Christ working through us for His purposes.
 If we follow what God asks, which is a very common theme in the Bible, as it is in my sermons, we prosper and do well.

-Which brings us to the point of the Gospel, in which Christ heals a woman, who has such supreme faith in Christ healing her, that if she but touches his cloak, she knows she will be healed.
+Which brings us to the point of the Gospel, in which Christ heals a woman who has such supreme faith in Christ healing her, that if she but touches his cloak, she knows she will be healed.
 She did not have any doubts about Christ’s power to heal her.
 She truly had a solid faith.
 She depended not on the talisman of the cloak, but the power of Christ with which she expected to connect.
-She knew Christ had the power to heal her and believed He would heal her.
+She knew Christ had the power to heal her and believed He wouldheal her.
 Christ was impressed by the woman’s faith.
 If we had the faith of this woman in Christ, imagine how we could impact the world around us.
-And, I might add, what is stopping us?
+There would be little we could not do for our fellow men and women.
+And, I might ask, what is stopping us?
 The ruler whose daughter had died also shared this amazing faith in Christ.
 He had zero doubt whatsoever Christ would do these things.

 This is what Jesus meant when he said we could move mountains with our faith.
 If we put our trust and faith in Him, nothing that we need to do is impossible for us to achieve.
 We must keep listening to His Guidance and to do our best to follow Him.